Skip to content

 First, you must select your intended Identifier Provider within Reading Cloud.

 Then you must complete the initial set up for your provider.
+You can select the relevant guide below depending on your provider:

-RM Unify SSO setup
+Linking with RM Unify

 When the Setup is complete, your next step is to link your Borrowers to their SSO account.